 Chronic silicosis results from long term (more than ten years) exposure to lower levels of silica.

 The workplace exposure standard for RCS is exceeded when the amount of dust a worker breathes over a full shift contains more RCS than the amount shown here next to the five cent piece.
 However workers may still suffer adverse effects from lower levels.
 However workers may still suffer adverse health effects from lower levels of exposure.
 Image courtesy of Workplace Health and Safety Queensland

 When there is visible dust, workers are almost certainly at risk.
 Even when there is no visible dust, workers may be at risk.

-- Workers can also be exposed to RCS from wet grinding and polishing processes, poor cleaning practices, including dry sweeping of dust, the use of compressed air, using non-H class HEPA filtered vacuum cleaners or by allowing dust to build up within the workplace.
+Workers can also be exposed to RCS from wet grinding and polishing processes, poor cleaning practices, including dry sweeping of dust, the use of compressed air, using non-H or M class HEPA filtered vacuum cleaners or by allowing dust to build up within the workplace.

 Reduce health risks from RCS as far as practicable using control measures such as the following:

-- Use wet cutting and grinding methods.
+Use wet cutting and grinding methods.
 Wet spray must be controlled to prevent it becoming airborne.
 Spray can be controlled by using guards, plastic flaps and brush guarding.
-Wet waste, contaminated surfaces and contaminated clothing must be managed.
+Wet waste and contaminated surfaces must be managed.

-- Include an H class dust collector or vacuum
+Include an H or M class dust collector or vacuum

-- Keep the workplace clean using low pressure water, wet wiping or H class vacuums.
-Dry sweeping methods must not be used.
+Keep the workplace clean using low pressure water, wet wiping or H or M class vacuums.
+Dry sweeping methods or compressed air must not be used.
 The cleaning must include all areas where silica dust can settle, eg storerooms and yards.